 Getting to the city from VIE airport

-The Vienna International Airport (VIE) is approximately 16 km to the east of Vienna in Schwechat.
-The quickest and easiest way to get to the center of Vienna from the airport is by public transport or by taxi.
+Vienna International Airport (VIE) is approximately 16 km east of Vienna in Schwechat.
+From the airport, the quickest and easiest way to get to the center of Vienna is by public transport or by taxi.
 If you have signed up for the Buddy Program, you can arrange for your buddy to pick you up from the airport.

 Taxi - around €45

-Within three days after arrival in Vienna, students must register with one of the Registration Offices (Meldeamt), which are located in the Municipal District Offices (Magistratische Bezirksamt).
-Please find your closest Registration Office online.
+EU/EEA and Swiss nationals require a confirmation of registration (Anmeldebescheinigung) if they reside in Austria for more than 3 months.
+Find more information here.
+Within three days after arrival in Vienna, students must register with one of the registration offices (Meldeamt), which are located in the municipal district offices (Magistratische Bezirksamt).
+Please find your closest registration office online.